metagenlab/diag_pipelines/docs/epidemiology.rst

 Genotyping can be performed with two different softwares:

 .. toctree::
-   snp_callers.rst
+   genotypers.rst

 ---------
 Filtering
 ---------

-Filtering is done similarly on the resulting genotype calls made by Freebayes or GATK.
+Filtering is done identically on the resulting genotype calls made either by Freebayes or GATK.

 .. toctree::
    filtering.rst